Dr. David R. Steward, PE, PG, F.ASCE

 - Engineering Mathematics and Computational Models

 Prof. David R. Steward completed a BSCE degree and then worked for six years as a system programmer at Unisys, in the areas of B1 security testing and design of executive software for IP/memory hardware fault control for mainframe computers.
 He returned to the University of Minnesota to pursue studies of groundwater flow and engineering mathematics, and remained at the University of Minnesota as a post-doctoral research associate before moving to the University of Maine as a post-doc in coastal engineering.
 Professor Steward joined Kansas State University in the department of civil engineering, where he led interdisciplinary teams to study water resources, and teach courses in groundwater flow and analysis, hydraulics, engineering mathematics, and water-and-society.
-He joined North Dakota State University in July 2018 as the chair of the Department of Civil and Environmental Engineering.
-He is licensed as a Professional Engineer (license number 54874, Minnesota) and a Professional Geoscientist (license 3957, Texas).
+He joined North Dakota State University as the chair of the Department of Civil and Environmental Engineering, where he leads an outstanding team of faculty and staff towards preparing the next generation of engineers for the challenges they will face in: designing infrastructure for society, and designing solutions to promote human and environmental health.

 Dr. Steward leads a research program addressing the grand challenge of water resources for society through two complementary approaches.
 One research focus is interdisciplinary water resources studies.
 Professor Steward has collaborated with colleagues across agriculture, architecture, arts & sciences, education, engineering, and veterinary medicine.
 These endeavors have been funded by over $18 million in research grants, where Dr. Steward has served as lead or co-principal investigator from funding agencies such as NSF, USDA, US EPA, and many other local and international agencies and consulting firms.
 The second research focus is development of advanced methods of mathematical analysis for engineering problems using the Analytic Element Method.
 The AEM has emerged over 25 years of groundwater studies, and enables nearly exact solutions to study complicated interactions of flow through aquifer features.
 Discovery of the critical factors that control water resources systems have been identified through these collective interactions, and results have been communicated with a wide range of water stakeholders.

-Dr. Steward has co-authored over 35 journal manuscripts and 20 conferences publications.
+Dr. Steward has co-authored over 40 journal manuscripts and 20 conferences publications.
 He has made over 40 invited presentations across broad venues such as the plenary session of the 57th Midwest Groundwater Conference, and the inaugural Ogallala Aquifer Project Invited Presentation.
 Professor Steward and his students have made over 120 conference presentations with students winning awards in the 2015 Governor’s Water and the Future Conference and the 2016 graduate forum.
 Contributing to dissemination of research is over 200 meetings and interviews to agencies such as NPR, National Geographic, Circle of Blue, the Economist and regional radio stations.
-He is a Fellow at ASCE since 2017.
+He is a Fellow at ASCE, and is licensed as a Professional Engineer (license number 27726, North Dakota and 54874, Minnesota) and a Professional Geoscientist (license 3957, Texas).